Inch4Tk/ModernDB2016SS/README.md

 ```

 ## Tests
-Runs all tests with googletest
+Runs all tests with googletest.
+Beware, as running tests will wipe the database (including metadata),
+provided tests were run from the same folder as the database files.
-(IMPORTANT: This way you can also check a correct Assignment 2 output.
+(IMPORTANT: This way you can also check a correct Assignment 2 and 3 output.
 However, tests appear to be significantly slower on unix than direct console calls of the validation file (may just be the VM though))
 ```
 ./moderndb_test